docker/docs/desktop/extensions-sdk/extensions/index.md

 keywords: Docker, Extensions, sdk, publish
 ---

-This section provides a how-to guide, general information on publishing your extension to the Extensions Marketplace, and provides other useful resources.
+This section provides a how-to guide, general information on publishing your extension to the Extensions Marketplace.

+For information on how Docker Extensions are packaged and distributed, see [Packaging, distribution and API dependencies](DISTRIBUTION.md)

 ## How to publish your extension